Freight Shipping from Charleston to Long Beach

 How much does it cost to ship freight from Charleston to Long Beach?

-Full truckload (FTL) rates from Charleston, SC to Long Beach, CA currently range from $6,145-$7,574 for a standard dry van load over the 2,858-mile route.
+Full truckload (FTL) rates from Charleston, SC to Long Beach, CA currently range $6,145-$7,574 (roughly $2.16-$2.65 per mile over 2,858 miles).
 LTL shipments typically cost $1,772-$2,829 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Charleston to Long Beach?